antimof/UxPlay/README.md

 The "features" code and other settings are set in `UxPlay/lib/dnssdint.h`.

 # Changelog
+1.57 2022-10-09   Minor fixes: (fix coredump on AUR on "stop mirroring", occurs when compiled with
+                  AUR CFLAGS -DFORTIFY_SOURCE); graceful exit when required plugins are missing;
+                  improved support for builds on Windows.
+Include audioresample in GStreamer audio pipeline.

 1.56 2022-09-01   Added support for building and running UxPlay-1.56 on Windows (no changes
 		  to Unix (Linux, *BSD, macOS) codebase.)